-You may be surprised to learn that baking cookies with shortening will not produce a chewy cookie.
-Many people find this hard to believe since shortening is so greasy and seems moist.
+You may be surprised to learn that baking cookies with butter will not produce a chewy cookie.
+Many people find this hard to believe since butter seems to always be the fat of choice.

-Not only does butter have a much richer taste, making your chewy cookies more delicious, but it also has more moisture than shortening.
+Butter may have a much richer taste, making your cookies more delicious, but it also has more moisture than shortening.
 Butter is typically 80% fat and 20% water while shortening is 100% fat.

 The type of flour that you use will have an effect on your cookie texture.
 Most cookie recipes call for all-purpose flour which usually works wonderfully.
 Yet all purpose flour contains a moderate amount of gluten which leads to a tougher, stronger cookie texture.